gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 This implies that the changes have to happen after the `if else` statement inside the loop.

-Secondly the pupils need to realise that they already have the code to create two new random numbers and to ask a the multiplication question earlier in the program.
+Secondly, the pupils need to realise that they already have the code to create two new random numbers and to ask the multiplication question earlier in the program.
 The code they are looking for is in lines 20-27 of the `timesquiz` program.

-So the solution is simply to cut and paste lines 20-27 and to paste them in between lines 37 and 38.
+So the solution is simply to copy lines 20-27 and to paste them in between lines 37 and 38.

 This gives the complete solution